 Worcester's vibrancy lies in the strength of its communities and its community organizations.
 Through Scholarship in Action, community organizations partner with Holy Cross faculty to address the issues that matter to them.
 All SIA grants must feature a community-based partnership that grows organically from the community partner's mission and that proceeds with consistent, mutual cooperation.
 Applicants must submit a carefully designed plan that reflects how Holy Cross faculty and students will stay engaged with the community continuously throughout the life of the grant-because the community doesn't take a summer break, or order itself according to semesters, this means developing approaches that maintain activity even when the academic calendar takes a pause.
-Grant proposals must include the following: (1) a description of the significance of the project to the community of Worcester and/or adjacent communities; (2) the ways in which the grant extends or enhances the goals of the community partner(s) and (3) tangible project outcomes, such as publications, new courses, public exhibits, digital archives, etc. All grants must also discuss the significance of the grant.
+Grant proposals must include the following: (1) a description of the significance of the project to the community of Worcester and/or adjacent communities; (2) the ways in which the grant extends or enhances the goals of the community partner(s) and (3) tangible project outcomes, such as publications, new courses, public exhibits, art displays, digital archives, etc. All grants must also discuss the significance of the research project to the community partner's own goals and the wider scholarly impact of the grant.